Bamifad/Map_viz/README.md

 # Map_viz
-Demonstrating map visualization of autonomous vehicles in RVIZ using ROS
+Demonstrating aerial map visualization of autonomous vehicles in RVIZ using ROS